 Choosing to seek therapy is a courageous step that involves placing significant trust in your therapist.
 You open up about your most personal struggles, traumas, and vulnerabilities, expecting a safe and supportive environment to heal and grow.
 A therapist should always have your best interests at heart and maintain strict ethical boundaries.

 Therapist abuse is a serious violation and can have traumatic impacts on mental health, making matters worse.
-It’s important to know how to recognize signs of abuse so you can protect yourself and take action if you choose, and a Michigan therapist abuse lawyer can help if you believe you may be experiencing abuse.
-At White Law PLLC, we have secured over $1.4 Billion in damages.
+It’s important to know how to recognize signs of abuse so you can protect yourself.

 Your Fight Is Our Fight